-Discourage Destructive Behavior
+How to Discourage a JRT's Destructive Behavior

 This habit, like barking, is usually the result of boredom or separation anxiety.
 If you leave a puppy alone in your bedroom all day, you shouldn’t be surprised when you come home to a pair of chewed-up shoes.
 For a young dog, keep it in a puppy pen when you have to leave it alone.
 For older dogs, this is usually a bad habit formed in puppyhood that never got trained out.
 Starting a formal training regime with a disobedient dog will help to set some boundaries.
 Also, deal with your dogs boredom – up the games and physical activity, and provide some new treats and toys.
 Variation of toys and mental stimulation is important for an intelligent breed like the Jack Russell.

-Teach Your Dog Non-Aggressive Behavior
+How to Teach Your Dog Non-Aggressive Behavior

 Aggression can be a real problem with Jack Russells, whether it’s aggression towards certain people, strangers, other dogs, or over food and toys.
 Often it’s a sign of a lack of socialization and is common among some rescue dogs.
 However, a sudden change in behavior towards aggression in a usually friendly dog can also be a sign of injury or illness.